SculptTechProject/pogadajmy-server/readme.md

-### Geneza projektu "Pogadajmy"

-"Pogadajmy" to projekt stworzony z potrzeby zbudowania nowoczesnej, lekkiej i skalowalnej platformy komunikacyjnej w duchu polskiego Discorda lub Slacka, ale z prostotą i otwartością na społeczności.
-Jego głównym celem jest umożliwienie ludziom rozmów w czasie rzeczywistym – zarówno w grupach (rooms), jak i prywatnie (DM rooms) – z pełną kontrolą nad danymi i integracją z systemami, które użytkownicy już znają.

-#### Fundament technologiczny

-Backend projektu został zbudowany w .NET 9 z wykorzystaniem SignalR (komunikacja WebSocket), PostgreSQL i Redis (cache + presence tracking).
-Architektura jest modularna: API REST obsługuje rejestrację, autoryzację, zarządzanie pokojami i historię wiadomości, a warstwa SignalR odpowiada za komunikację w czasie rzeczywistym.
-System korzysta z JWT do autoryzacji oraz stosuje Redis jako backplane do skalowania połączeń między wieloma instancjami serwera.

-Frontend w obecnej wersji jest testowy (HTML + JS, klient SignalR), ale w docelowej formie powstanie aplikacja webowa (Nuxt lub React) oraz mobilna (React Native / Flutter).

-#### Pomysł i kontekst

-W przeciwieństwie do korporacyjnych narzędzi jak Teams, Slack czy Discord, Pogadajmy ma być lekki, prywatny i zbudowany z myślą o społecznościach i małych firmach.
-Celem nie jest tylko czat, ale **komunikacyjny ekosystem**, który pozwoli łączyć:

-* rozmowy w czasie rzeczywistym (SignalR),
-* integracje webhook (Trily-like automation),
-* obecność i aktywność użytkowników (presence, typing),
-* prostą moderację (flagowanie, soft-delete, telemetry, analityka).

-#### Model biznesowy

-1. **Freemium + SaaS dla zespołów**

-    * Darmowy plan dla użytkowników indywidualnych lub grup do 10 osób.
-    * Płatny plan (Pro) z dodatkami: historia bez limitu, integracje webhook (GitHub, Notion, Jira), statystyki aktywności, hosting dedykowany.

-2. **White-label / on-premise**

-    * Możliwość uruchomienia własnej instancji Pogadajmy dla firm, szkół czy społeczności.
-    * Model licencyjny lub subskrypcyjny z opłatą za użytkownika / instancję.

-3. **Marketplace integracji**

-    * W planach jest wprowadzenie integracji społecznościowych (boty, powiadomienia, AI-asystent) i pobieranie prowizji od integracji premium.

-4. **Dane i telemetryka (etyczny analytics)**

-    * System wewnętrznej telemetrii pozwoli tworzyć raporty (np. kto najczęściej pisze, kiedy użytkownicy są aktywni), ale bez komercyjnego śledzenia użytkowników.

-#### Wyróżniki projektu

-* Natywne wsparcie SignalR i WebSocket – zero opóźnień.
-* Architektura event-driven z Redis backplane – gotowa pod skalowanie.
-* Prosta konfiguracja, lokalny hosting (Docker-first approach).
-* Open-source mindset z planem na SaaS w przyszłości.
-* Możliwość rozszerzania o komponenty AI (np. moderacja treści, smart replies).

-#### Długofalowy cel

-Celem projektu jest stworzenie **polskiej alternatywy dla Slacka i Discorda**, z przejrzystym modelem monetyzacji i możliwością hostowania własnej instancji.
-Docelowo ma to być produkt open-core – część open-source (community edition), część komercyjna (enterprise / Pro edition).
-Wersja open pozwoli społeczności współtworzyć narzędzie, a płatne funkcje (np.
-AI transcription, monitoring, integracje premium) będą finansować rozwój.

-#### Jak zarobić

-* Subskrypcje Pro / Business (10–25 zł za użytkownika miesięcznie).
-* Hosting i support firmowy (B2B SaaS, white-label).
-* Sprzedaż analityki i insightów dla zespołów (uczciwe telemetry).

-#### W skrócie

-**Pogadajmy** to skalowalny system czatu z ambicją stania się fundamentem dla komunikacji zespołowej w Polsce i nie tylko.
-Projekt łączy pasję do technologii realtime (SignalR, Redis, WebSocket) z filozofią prostoty i otwartości – ma pokazać, że nowoczesny komunikator może być lekki, bezpieczny i lokalny.
+# Project Genesis: “Pogadajmy”

+**Pogadajmy** was born from the need to build a modern, lightweight, and scalable communication platform—a Polish take on Discord or Slack, but simpler and friendlier to communities.
+The core goal is real‑time conversations—both in groups (rooms) and privately (DM rooms)—with full data control and easy integration with systems people already use.

+## Technology foundation

+The backend is built on .NET 9 using SignalR (WebSocket communication), PostgreSQL, and Redis (cache + presence tracking).
+The architecture is modular: a REST API handles sign‑up, authorization, room management, and message history, while the SignalR layer powers real‑time communication.
+JWT is used for auth, and Redis serves as the backplane to scale connections across multiple server instances.

+The current frontend is experimental (HTML + JS, SignalR client), but the target is a production web app (Nuxt or React) and a mobile app (React Native / Flutter).

+## Idea and context

+Unlike corporate tools such as Teams, Slack, or Discord, Pogadajmy aims to be lightweight, private, and built for communities and small businesses.
+It’s not just a chat—it’s a **communication ecosystem** designed to connect:

+* real‑time conversations (SignalR),
+* webhook integrations (Trily‑like automation),
+* user presence and activity (presence, typing),
+* simple moderation (flagging, soft‑delete, telemetry, analytics).

+## Business model

+1. **Freemium + SaaS for teams**

+   * Free plan for individuals or groups up to 10 members.
+   * Paid (Pro) plan with extras: unlimited history, webhook integrations (GitHub, Notion, Jira), activity stats, dedicated hosting.

+2. **White‑label / on‑premise**

+   * Run your own Pogadajmy instance for companies, schools, or communities.
+   * Licensed or subscription model with per‑user / per‑instance pricing.

+3. **Integration marketplace**

+   * Planned community integrations (bots, notifications, AI assistant) with a revenue share on premium integrations.

+4. **Data and telemetry (ethical analytics)**

+   * Built‑in telemetry for reports (e.g., top posters, peak activity) without commercial tracking of users.

+## Key differentiators

+* Native SignalR and WebSocket support—near‑zero latency.
+* Event‑driven architecture with a Redis backplane—ready to scale.
+* Simple setup, local hosting (Docker‑first approach).
+* Open‑source mindset with a path to SaaS.
+* Extensible with AI components (e.g., content moderation, smart replies).

+## Long‑term goal

+Create a **Polish alternative to Slack and Discord** with a transparent monetization model and the option to self‑host.
+The aim is an open‑core product—part open‑source (community edition), part commercial (enterprise / Pro edition).
+The open version invites community contributions, while paid features (e.g., AI transcription, monitoring, premium integrations) fund ongoing development.

+## How it makes money

+* Pro / Business subscriptions (PLN 10–25 per user per month).
+* Managed hosting and enterprise support (B2B SaaS, white‑label).
+* Selling team analytics and insights (ethical telemetry).

+## In short

+**Pogadajmy** is a scalable chat system with the ambition to become the backbone of team communication in Poland and beyond.
+It blends a love for real‑time tech (SignalR, Redis, WebSocket) with a philosophy of simplicity and openness—showing that a modern communicator can be lightweight, secure, and local.